KQM-git/TCL/docs/evidence/characters/cryo/kamisato-ayaka.md

 **Last tested:** <VersionHl date="2021-08-09" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_870326929893515314_874088594778771476_transcript-ayaka-hitscan-ca.html)

-**Theory:** Ayaka's CA have a unique hitscan mechanic and is not technically an AOE attack.
+**Theory:** Ayaka's CA have a unique hitscan mechanic and is not technically an AoE attack.
 If an enemy is visible within range on the single first frame of ayaka's CA, she will create a gadget on said enemy.
 This gadget has various properties:

 * First: The gadget will stick to the target, following them even if running outside her range.
 * Second: After a short delay, all enemies inside the gadget range will be targetted for a hit.(Exact range and height unknown)